igor47/blog/posts/climate-week-2025.md

 ## Impact Investing

-The final event of the day was a discussion between [Breene Murphy](https://www.linkedin.com/in/breene-murphy-climate-friendly-401k/) and (Dan Chu)[https://www.linkedin.com/in/dan-chu-scf/].
+The final event of the day was a discussion between [Breene Murphy](https://www.linkedin.com/in/breene-murphy-climate-friendly-401k/) and [Dan Chu](https://www.linkedin.com/in/dan-chu-scf/).
 This was probably the most informative and action-oriented event of the day.

 For most of us, our savings and assets are invested for the purposes of maximizing financial return, agnostic of how that's accomplished.